cyber-dojo/commander/README.md

   ```

 # overriding the default dot env files
-There are default .env files for two services:
+* There are default .env files for the `web` and `nginx` services.
-- nginx.env
-- web.env

-You can override these by exporting two environment variables
+* You can override these by exporting two environment variables
 set to the absolute path of your own .env file.
 Eg
   ```bash
   $ export CYBER_DOJO_NGINX_ENV=/home/fred/my_nginx.env